SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

 3. Build and start the storefront app to verify your changes.

-## SAP Customer Data Cloud Integration within native Spartacus UI (without CDC Screensets)
+## SAP Customer Data Cloud Integration in the Spartacus User Interface

-Starting from Spartacus 5.0, SAP Customer Data Cloud Integration supports native UI integration without the use of CDC Screensets.
+SAP Customer Data Cloud Integration supports native UI integration in Spartacus without the use of CDC screen sets.

-The following screens are implemented using CDC SDK:
+The following screens are implemented using the CDC SDK:

 - Login
 - Registration
 - Forgot Password

-No additional configurations are needed.
+No additional configuration is needed.
 The integration is enabled by default when SAP Customer Data Cloud is installed.